nareshnavinash/Teber-Gem/README.md

 This gem is to replace the library methods in [Teber-Ruby](https://github.com/nareshnavinash/Teber-Ruby) framework.
 This allows us to share the methods among different teams and completely ignore the repetitive work.
 For more details on Page object model for functional UI automation verify [Teber Ruby Documentation](https://nareshnavinash.github.io/Teber-Ruby/) page.

+### Adding new methods

+Add all the new methods inside /lib/teber/ path with the module name as 'Teber'.
+If added a new file, include the newly added file to the /lib/teber/teber.rb so that those methods will be available when we use the gem.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.